CUNY Program Study in Israel

 The beginning date of fall classes varies depending on the Jewish calendar and fall holidays.
 Generally, a student might study in the Ulpan in late July through early September or early September into October, break for the holidays, and begin fall classes in mid-October, which continue through the end of December or early January.
 Spring term begins with the winter Ulpan in late January with spring courses beginning in late February.

-Estimated costs for a 2013–14 semester of study (airfare, housing, meals, personal expenses, tuition, Ulpan) is estimated between $15,000 and $17,000.
+Estimated costs for a 2013–14 semester of study (airfare, housing, meals, personal expenses, tuition, books, Ulpan) is estimated between $15,000 and $17,000.
 Students pay the tuition and housing costs of the host institution at which they will study in the following manner:

 - Students will be billed CUNY tuition upon registration for the program by IEGE office at Brooklyn College.